thruthesky/easy_packages/easy_youtube/README.md

 # Easy Youtube

-This package provide an easy way to handle youtube video.
+This package provides a simple and convenient solution for working with YouTube in your Flutter applications.
+It offers a range of functionalities to handle YouTube videos effortlessly.